fullcap/Unit_1_Assignment/README.md

 ### **<p>What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)</p>**

 Opendoor has first-to-market-advantage.
-However, recently there has been competitors include Zillow Instant Offers, Redfin Now, Amne, ZHome, Knock, OfferPad, and Faira. <sup>***7***</sup>
+However, recently new competitors have risen which includes Zillow Instant Offers, Redfin Now, Amne, ZHome, Knock, OfferPad, and Faira. <sup>***7***</sup>

 ### **<p>Which technologies are they currently using, and how are they implementing them?</p>**

-As per Stackshare their current technology stack consist of, "Ruby on Rails, Angular, Bootstrap, Puma, Postgres, PostGIS, Sidekiq, Redis, Elasticsearch, Webpack, Imgix, React, Elixir, Guardian, Python, SqlAlchemy, scikit-learn, Pandas, Flask, Docker, Kubernetes, Dask, BigQuery, Twilio, React Native, Blockscore, GitHub, Heroku, CircleCI, Slack, Help Scout, Dyn, Talkdesk, HelloSign, New Relic, Papertrail, Sentry, Mixpanel, Amplitude, Heap, and Looker." <sup>***9***</sup>
+As per Stackshare their current technology stack consist of, Ruby on Rails, Angular, Bootstrap, Puma, Postgres, PostGIS, Sidekiq, Redis, Elasticsearch, Webpack, Imgix, React, Elixir, Guardian, Python, SqlAlchemy, scikit-learn, Pandas, Flask, Docker, Kubernetes, Dask, BigQuery, Twilio, React Native, Blockscore, GitHub, Heroku, CircleCI, Slack, Help Scout, Dyn, Talkdesk, HelloSign, New Relic, Papertrail, Sentry, Mixpanel, Amplitude, Heap, and Looker. <sup>***9***</sup>

 CB Insights reports, "The company gains from whatever appreciation might occur, and protects itself from downside (depreciation in the home price) by taking a fee from the homeowner tied to its own estimate of the home and market risk." <sup>***6***</sup>